rajivrnyc/clinic-management-system/README.md

 - I have an example run testing a clinic file where I inputted a text file which was then read into my driver class.
 The goal of this class was to pass in a clinic file.
 - My test run goes through each command that the controller is capable of operating to demonstrate its function.
 - My test run shows that my example runs correctly when passed in information and exists the program once completed through a quit command.
 - My test run now shows this functionality with newly implemented commands to the controller.
+- My test run for the view based design is a pdf document located within res titled Example Run.pdf which shows all the features of the view based design and how they are reflected in the view.

 ### Design/Model Changes